 Find out more at http://monitoring.academicfreedom.info/.

 The Safe Schools Declaration, developed through state consultations led by Norway and Argentina, throughout the first half of 2015, provides states the opportunity to express broad political support for the protection and continuation of education in armed conflict, and is the instrument through which states can endorse and commit to implementing the Guidelines for Protecting Schools and Universities from Military Use during Armed Conflict.
 The Declaration was opened for endorsement at the Oslo Conference on Safe Schools on May 29, 2015, where it was endorsed by 37 states.
-As of July 2016, it has been endorsed 54 states.
+As of December 2017, it has been endorsed by 71 states.

 Do you have something you think should be added to this page?